hansohn/terraform-docker/README.md

 ## Description

 Welcome to my Terraform Docker repo.
-I've built this image with Terraform development and CI/CD in mind.
+This is a Terraform docker image with additional tooling for development and CI/CD purposes.
 The image contains various popular utilities often used in Terraform development.
 Utility versions are pinned in the Dockerfile and kept current through dependency-update PRs; the image is rebuilt and published to Docker Hub weekly (Mondays) to pick up base-image security patches.

 ## What's Included